We Need Heroes at Any Age

-When young people read about these characters, they are often asking similar questions in their own lives: Who am I, really?
+We all need heroes.
+I truly believe this.
+That’s why I’ve always placed a young hero, a boy or a girl, at the heart of each of my books.
+Readers can relate to these characters because often, they’re solving similar mysteries in their own lives: Who am I, really?
 What’s important to me?
 How do I find my place in the world?
 And the biggest question of all: Does my one life really matter?

-In today’s never-silent, 24/7 media culture, it’s very easy to confuse heroes with celebrities—people whose faces we see on the covers of magazines, on TV shows, and on the Internet.
+In today’s never-silent, 24/7 media culture, it’s become easy to confuse heroes with celebrities—people whose faces we see on the covers of magazines, on TV shows, and on the Internet.
 But heroism doesn’t come from being famous or wealthy.

 My mother, Gloria, is the first person who shaped my ideas about what it means to be a hero.
 Not by anything she said—but simply by how she lived.
-How she enriched the lives of those around her, just by being a mother and a devoted teacher.
+How she enriched the lives of those around her, just by being a mother and a teacher.

 She was a woman who loved children and nature, and who spent more than twenty years creating a touchable nature museum for the Colorado School for the Blind, where kids can feel the delicacy of a hummingbird’s nest, the warmth of a polar bear’s fur, and the majestic span of an eagle’s wings.
 She always encouraged me and my brothers and sisters that each of us—and not just us, but every person in the world—has the power to make a difference.

 So when I wanted to recognize young people who are making positive changes in our world, I named it after my mother.
 Each year, the Gloria Barron Prize for Young Heroes celebrates 25 young leaders for the work they’re doing in their communities.
 They are girls and boys, ages 8 to 18, from every diverse background—and each of these young people has a story that deserves to be told.